NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 MUSE recordings on windows: BlueMuse
 -------------------------------------

 BlueMuse is a Windows 10 program that allows communication between a Muse headband and a computer’s native bluetooth drivers using the LSL communication protocol.
-To install, go the the `BlueMuse github pshr <https://github.com/kowalej/BlueMuse>`_ and follow the installation instructions.
+To install, go the the `BlueMuse github repo <https://github.com/kowalej/BlueMuse>`_ and follow the installation instructions.